 IHHE was described more than half a century ago, but still many features of the syndrome have remained unexplained [6].
-There is a diagnostic challenge since clinical presentation of IHHE has similarities with other neurological disorders, such as Rasmussen's encephalitis, cerebrovascular insult, and mitochondrial disorders, which have to be considered in differential diagnosis.
+There is a diagnostic challenge since clinical presentation of IHHE has similarities with other neurological disorders which has to be considered in differential diagnosis such as Rasmussen's encephalitis, cerebrovascular insult and mitochondrial disorders.
 Infective, genetic, and structural underlying causes are proposed in IHHE etiology [10].
-There are case reports of acute infantile hemiplegia associated with exanthema subitum caused by Human betaherpesvirus 7 (HHV-7) [11].
-In our case, at the time of NORSE, exanthema was observed for two days, but PCR for HHV-6 and HHV-7 was not done in the regional hospital.
-Various gene mutations are associated with IHHE, and this is the first case with IHHE associated with the mutation of the GRIN1A gene [3, 4, 5, 12].
-GRIN1A mutation is associated with different epileptic disorders, such as Rolandic epilepsy, Landau-Kleffner syndrome, and continuous spike waves during slow-wave sleep [13, 14].
-A great number of variants in the GRIN genes that encode N-methyl-Daspartate (NMDA) glutamatergic receptor subunits have been found in patients with neuropsychiatric disorders, including epilepsy.
+There are case reports of acute infantile hemiplegia associated with exanthema subitum caused by HHV-7 [11].
+In our case, at the time of NORSE, exanthema was observed for two days, but PCR for HHV- 6 and HHV-7 was not done in regional hospital.
+Various gene mutations are associated with IHHE [3, 4, 5,12], and this is the first case with IHHE associated with mutation of GRIN1A gene.
+GRIN1A mutation is associated with different epileptic disorders, such as Rolandic epilepsy, Landau-Kleffner syndrome, and continuous spike waves during slow wave sleep [13, 14].
+A great number of variants in the GRIN genes that encode N-methyl-D-aspartate (NMDA) glutamatergic receptor subunits have been found in patients with neuropsychiatric disorders, including epilepsy.
 There is evidence that NMDA receptor activation might play an important role in epilepsy, and NMDA receptor antagonists have been considered in treating epilepsy, including SE (MgSO4, felbamate, ketamine).
 The results of preclinical studies showed that excessive activation of NMDA receptors has been implicated in the pathogenesis of neuronal injury in acute neurologic disorders, and that magnesium reduced NMDA-mediated brain injury [15, 16].
-Magnesium normally does not readily penetrate the fully developed blood-brain barrier (BBB), but BBB permeability is greater in infants especially during seizures; thus, systemically administered magnesium may provide effective therapy in these conditions [15].
+Magnesium normally does not readily penetrate the fully developed blood-brain barrier (BBB), but BBB permeability is greater in infants especially during seizures, thus, systemically administered magnesium may provide effective therapy in these conditions [15].
 NMDA receptors play an important role in the induction of programmed cell death during SE [17, 18].
-If further genetic investigation shows more frequent association of IHHE with mutation of the genes responsible for NMDA receptors, the strategy for the treatment of hemiconvulsive SE in IHHE syndrome should include NMDA antagonists, such as MgSO4 in high dosage or ketamine [19, 20].
+If further genetic investigation shows more frequent association of IHHE with mutation of the genes responsible for NMDA receptors, the strategy for the treatment of hemiconvulsive SE in IHHE syndrome, should include NMDA antagonists, such as MgSO4 in high dosage [19], or ketamine [20].

-Auvin et al. [2] suggested that anti-edema therapy should be discussed to prevent cell injury, since pathological studies showed that cytotoxic edema in HHE is responsible for neuronal damage playing a role in the development of a later epilepsy.
-Very aggressive anti-edema treatment by mannitol and corticosteroids, and antiseizure therapy in the acute phase in our patient, did not prevent further damage and epilepsy.
+Auvin et al. [2] suggested that anti-edema therapy should be discussed to prevent the cell injury, since the pathological studies showed that cytotoxic edema in HHE is responsible for neuronal damage playing a role in the development of a later epilepsy.
+Very aggressive anti-edema treatment by manitol and corticosteroids, and antiseizure therapy in acute phase in our patient, did not prevent further damage and epilepsy.

-In patients with IHHE, MRI of the brain reveals evidence of abnormal diffusion within the white matter in the acute phase, and hippocampal sclerosis and/or hemiatrophy later in life [2, 21].
+In patients with IHHE, magnetic resonance imaging (MRI) of the brain reveals evidence of abnormal diffusion within the white matter in the acute phase, but hippocampal sclerosis (HS) and/or hemiatrophy later in life [2, 21].
 In our case, three months after initial brain edema, increased T2 hyperintensity, severe gliosis and unilateral brain atrophy were evident by MRI of the brain.
-Similar MRI unilateral changes have been described in the literature, only one month after initial hemiconvulsive febrile SE [21].
-Recently, some unusual IHHE presentations and etiology were published, such as IHHE in adult cases, or association with cortical dysplasia type III, or cobalamin C deficiency [22, 23, 24].
+The similar MRI unilateral changes were described in literature, only one month after initial hemiconvulsive febrile SE [21].
+Recently, some unusual IHHE presentation and etiology were published, such as IHHE in adult cases [22], or associated with cortical dysplasia type III [23], or cobalamin C deficiency [24].